edomt/edomt.github.io/_posts/2021-9-10-skills-research-data-analysis.md

 excerpt_separator: <!--more-->
 ---

 The work that our team does at [Our World in Data](https://ourworldindata.org/about) (OWID) has become a lot more visible recently.
-It has led me to receive more frequent emails asking for advice on how to work with us, or grow their skills towards similar positions.
+It has led me to receive more frequent emails asking for advice on how to work with us, or grow one's skills towards similar positions.
 In this post, I summarize the necessary skills to join our data team at OWID, or an "OWID-like" organization.

 <!--more-->